 Today’s modern truck tarps are made with mold-resistant vinyl and poly materials that stand up pretty well to moisture and mold spores.
 And although winding up with a tarp-covered in a mold is rare, mold growth can still occur from time to time.
 Any moldy truck tarps should be dealt with as quickly as possible to prevent it from spreading.
 Mold not only causes damage to cargo, but it can also make anyone who is exposed to it sick.

 Cleaning mold from a truck tarp is not difficult in principle.
 You can use a commercial solution purchased from the store, or you can create your solution of baking soda and white vinegar.
 A good ratio is ¼-cup baking soda for every 2 cups vinegar.
 Regardless of the cleaning solution, you choose to use.

 The first step is to spread your tarp out in an outdoor space large enough to let you lay it completely flat, with plenty of room to walk around.
 This is best done on a warm and sunny day when there is little chance of rain.
 You may need to weigh down the corners of the tarp if there is any breeze.

 Next, use a stiff broom to sweep the tarp clean.
 You want to remove all of the surface dirt and loosen the mold at the same time.
-Be sure to sweep in the direction of the wind so that the loosened dirt and debris does not blow back onto the tarp
+Be sure to sweep in the direction of the wind so that the loosened dirt and debris do not blowback onto the tarp.

 2. Hose It Down, Scrub

 If you are using the baking soda and vinegar, apply the solution with a spray bottle or brush and let it sit for 15 minutes.
-Then take a soft bristled brush and scrub the mold spots until they come clean.
-You may have to add more solution as you go.
+Then take a soft-bristled brush and scrub the mold spots until they come clean.
+You may have to add more solutions as you go.
 If you are using a commercial cleaning solution, just follow the instructions on the bottle.
 When you are done scrubbing all of the spots clean, hose down the tarp for the second time.

 3. Let It Dry